Acta Scientific Paediatrics

 When we analyzed parent’s answers for milestones in social /emotional behavior during the fourth year of life we found that most of the children or 85,71% (or 60 in absolute number) would rather play with other children than by themselves and often can’t tell what’s real and what’s make-believe; 71,43% (or 50 in absolute number) enjoy doing new things and cooperate with other children; and at the end 57,14% (or 40 in absolute number) are more and more creative with make-believe play and talk about what they like and what they are interested in.

-Figure 18: How do parents answer the questions about the milestones that child has reached in social/emotional part of their behavior at the age of 4 years.
+Figure 18: How do parents answer the questions about the milestones that child has reached in language and communication area of behavior at the age 4 years.

 Answers about language and communication skills show us that 71,43% (or 50 in absolute number) sing a song or say a poem from memory; 42,86% (or 30 in absolute number) can say first and last name; 35,71% (or 25 in absolute number) know some basic rules of grammar, such as correctly using “he” and “she” and only 28,57% (or 20 in absolute number) tell stories.

-Figure 19: How do parents answer the questions about the milestones that child has reached in social/emotional part of their behavior at the age of 4 years.
+Figure 19: How do parents answer the questions about the milestones that child has reached in cognitive (learning, thinking, problem-solving) area of behavior at the age 4 years.

 Results about cognitive milestones in fourth year of life show us that most of the children or 85,71% (or 60 in absolute number) understand the idea of counting; 78,57% (or 55 in absolute number) uses scissors; 71,43% (or 50 in absolute number) name some colors and some numbers; 57,14% (or 40 in absolute number) start to understand time, remember parts of a story, draw a person with 2 to 4 body parts and tell us what they think is going to happen next in a book; and at the end only 42,86% (or 30 in absolute number) understand the idea of “same” and “different”, start to copy some capital letters and play board or card games.